 This is one of the more extreme examples of masque females.

-Typically the females show some stretching of the head pattern but not much else.
+Typically the females have only slight stretching of the head pattern.

 Genetic combinations with Masque:

 The masque gene can probably be found in combination with most other genes.
 Since it doesn't typically have a drastic effect on the coloration or overall pattern, it is not being shown here in every combination.
 Following are some examples: